wandb/weave-error-analysis/taxonomy.md

 ### What's Broken or Missing

-#### 2.1 The Core Workflow is Disconnected
+#### 2.1 The Core Workflow is Partially Connected

-**Problem**: The Taxonomy tab operates in isolation.

-- **Sessions → Taxonomy Gap**: When you add a note in the Sessions tab, it goes to `session_notes` table.
-These notes never appear in Taxonomy.
-The Taxonomy tab only pulls from Weave feedback (`notes` table).
+**Status Update**: Session notes are now synced to the taxonomy `notes` table.
+When you create a note in the Sessions tab, it's inserted into BOTH `session_notes` AND `notes` tables (using the same ID to link them).
+This means session notes DO appear in Taxonomy's uncategorized section and ARE used for taxonomy generation.

+- **Sessions → Taxonomy**: ✅ FIXED.
+Session notes are now automatically synced to the taxonomy `notes` table via dual-insert in `session_repository.create_note()`.

-- **AI Review → Taxonomy Gap**: The FAILS pipeline discovers failure categories, but they live in `auto_reviews` table.
-There's no way to import these as manual taxonomy entries.
+- **AI Review → Taxonomy Gap**: ⚠️ BROKEN.
+The FAILS pipeline integration is currently broken.
+Even when working, discovered failure categories live in `auto_reviews` table with no way to import them as manual taxonomy entries.

 - **Synthetic → Review Gap**: After running synthetic batches, there's no streamlined path to review results in Taxonomy context.

 ```
-Current (Broken):
+Current State:
-Sessions Notes ─┐
-                ├─→ Two separate databases, no connection
-Weave Feedback ─┘

-AI Review Categories ───→ Displayed but not actionable
-Manual Taxonomy      ───→ Separate system entirely

-What it should be:
 Sessions Notes ────┐
-                   ├─→ Unified Notes Pool ───→ Failure Taxonomy
+                   ├─→ Unified Notes Table (`notes`) ───→ Failure Taxonomy
-Weave Feedback ────┘                              ↑
+Weave Feedback ────┘

-                                                  │
-AI Review Categories ─────────────────────────────┘
+AI Review Categories ───→ Displayed but not actionable (still a gap)
-                     (can import as starting point)
 ```

+**Remaining gaps to fix:**
+- ⚠️ FAILS integration is broken and needs to be fixed
+- AI Review categories should be importable as taxonomy failure modes
+- Batch review flow could be more streamlined

 #### 2.2 Open Coding (Journaling) is Unsupported